cpal101/challenge-devops/README.md

 ## The Challenge - part 2

 You have been provided an AWS sandbox environment with credentials provided in the CSV file shared with you.
-The user has no permissions, please let us know the minimum viable permissions required (preferably as JSON) in order to complete the following tasks -
+The user has no permissions, please let us know the minimum viable permissions required (preferably as JSON, and restricted to one AWS region) in order to complete the following tasks -

 - Configure security groups